 I don't stop eating salad just because it's winter.
 In fact, I look forward to winter salads.
 No wilting, delicate lettuces here; no tender baby vegetables to be coddled with understated vinaigrettes.
 Winter salads are bold, crunchy and definitive, with dressings to match.
 Zesty citrus vingars, strong nut oils, old-fashioned olive oils -- they all come out to play in my winter salads, along with the robust crunch of cabbage, fennel, and bitter greens.
 Take this salad, for instance.
 It's a riff on any number of winter salads here at The Kitchn (you can see 11 more winter salads here), but it has a slight bent all its own.
 I used some Meyer lemons for their zest and juice, working their herbal flavor infuse the vegetables and the dressing.

-Fresh Fennel and Lemon Slawserves 6, at least
+Fresh Fennel and Lemon Slaw

 Finely chop the fronds of the fennel bulb.
 Thinly slice the stalks and bulb with a mandoline (or finely chop with a chef's knife).
 Do the same with the cabbage and radicchio, and toss all the vegetables together.
 Zest the Meyer lemons and toss with the vegetables.
 Season to taste with salt and pepper.